-In 2015 and 2016 the Maritime Archaeology Trust began working together with the ForSEAdiscovery: Forest Resources for Iberian Empires: Ecology and Globalization in the Age of Discovery project, a Marie Curie Initial Training Network funded through the European Union Framework 7 program to investigate the Yarmouth Road timbers in detail.
+Between 2015 and 2018 the Maritime Archaeology Trust began working together with the ForSEAdiscovery: Forest Resources for Iberian Empires: Ecology and Globalization in the Age of Discovery project, a Marie Curie Initial Training Network funded through the European Union Framework 7 program to investigate the Yarmouth Road timbers in detail.

-The shipwreck at Yarmouth presents an ideal case study as a supposed Spanish ship dating to the 16th century.
-The ForSEAdiscovery partnership provides the opportunity to approach the site with updated research questions and support with which to answer them.
+The shipwreck at Yarmouth presented an ideal case study as a supposed Spanish ship dating to the 16th century.
+The ForSEAdiscovery partnership provided the opportunity to approach the site with updated research questions and support with which to answer them.

-A focused on-site investigation of this shipwreck from June 2015 will significantly increase understanding of the ship itself and its wider socio-economic, political, environmental, and even philosophical contexts during a period of rapid and widespread change.
-This vessel’s selection for inclusion within this multi-partner international project serves to underscore the global research value of its remains.
+Site investigations of this shipwreck in 2015 and 2016 enabled a sampling programme to be undertaken.
+Resulting information has increased understanding of the ship itself and its wider socio-economic, political, environmental, and even philosophical contexts during a period of rapid and widespread change.
+This vessel’s selection for inclusion within this multi-partner international project served to underscore the global research value of its remains.

 This historic wreck was first discovered in 1984 during an archaeological survey of the seabed off Yarmouth, during the Isle of Wight Maritime Heritage Project.
 Initially only a few centimetres of timber were visible beneath the seabed, but not long afterwards three pewter plates associated with the wreckage and dated to the 16th century were also found.
 It was soon realised that this was an important site and the wreck was designated as a Protected Wreck site.
 The site is marked by a large yellow buoy, visible east of Yarmouth Pier.

 Archaeological investigation followed, including survey and excavation.
 The project team included a mixture of professional and volunteer archaeologists, and their work began to reveal more about the ship structure and the finds associated with the wreck.